 It should come as no surprise that these feelings arise.

 Spring is here.

 And hold off from blowing your top because I’m going to share the connection between the two…the connection between your liver and your gerrrrrrr.

 But first, I’m thrilled to announce that there’s a solution in sight!

-Registration for the FxNA Spring Cleanse is now open and we’ll be leaning into this liver-loving journey starting on May 14th.
-You can claim an early bird discount if you register by this Thursday night (you and your liver will be sure to love that!)
+Registration is open now and we’ll be leaning into this liver-loving journey starting on May 15th.
+You can claim an early bird discount if you register by this Thursday night (you and your liver will be sure to love that!).

-Truth be told, as I prepare to lead the Spring Cleansers through this liver-focused cleanse, I think I may be feeling their preparatory angst and anger as well as my own seasonal food and mood swings.
+Truth be told, as I prepare to lead the Rejuvenate Cleansers through the TrulyFood Liver Cleanse, I think I may be feeling their preparatory angst and anger as well as my own seasonal food and mood swings!

 Biologically, the liver is the body’s gatekeeper.